cientistacaotico/ESCH-Conservation-of-plants/README.md

 ### Repository structure

--`.assets`
--`.github/workflows`
+* `.assets`
+* `.github/workflows`
--`Data` contains the initial input of species names -`R` contains the codes in R programming, numbered according to the order in which they must be performed -`figures` contains the figures produced, organized by outcome
+* `Data` contains the initial input of species names
+* `R` contains the codes in R programming, numbered according to the order in which they must be performed
+* `figures` contains the figures produced, organized by outcome